Perfect Quantum State Revivals: Designing Arbitrary Potentials with Specified Energy Levels: Constructing potentials with desired spectra

 The intertwining method works, by its nature, in the ``top to bottom'' direction: we start from a given potential and add new energy levels below its existing levels.
 However, it might be more natural to work ``bottom to top'', starting with the ground state and then adding sequentially higher energy levels.
 Fortunately, the method is suitable for this purpose too: We first list as many levels as desired that follow a required ``bottom to top'' pattern in our new potential.
 We then choose any suitable initial potential, typically the harmonic oscillator or a constant potential; we then invert our list of desired levels and add them in reverse order.
-Numerical simulations reveal that when many levels are added, then the choice of the initial potential becomes unimportant and does not influence the resulting potential on the relevant energy interval.